harvester/harvester/docs/harvester-configuration.md

 ## Configuration Reference

-The configuration file is a YAML file and derived from the [k3os configuration](https://github.com/rancher/k3os#configuration-reference).
 Below is a reference of all configuration keys.

 ### `server_url`